palmithor/scorebrawl/README.md

 Neon database has to be set up for the development environment.

-Clerk and Uploadthing credentials have to be set up in the environment variables.
+Uploadthing credentials have to be set up in the environment variables.

+Google OAuth Client Credentials have to be set up.

 See `apps/scorebrawl/.env.example` for the required environment variables.